papicella/snyk-github-workshop/README.md

 #### Navigate back to the list of Issues in the pom.xml

 * Let's select an issue with a fix available (you should see a green button saying 'Fix this vulnerability')
+* Search for "com.thoughtworks.xstream:xstream" and select the RCE vulnerability

 ![](images/GH-workshop-10.png)